Auscision 421 Class DCC Sound Installation

 - Full function button remapping to suit your personal requirements.

 - This Sound Project is also suitable for other brands of 421 Class Models.

-Standard DCC Installation: Non sound decoder with no lighting modifications.
+Standard DCC Installation: ESU Non sound decoder with no lighting modifications.

-Standard Sound Installation: ESU Select decoder or alternate brand of sound decoder with factory generic sound.
+Standard Sound Installation: Alternate brand of sound decoder with factory generic sound.
 No lighting modifications.

-Premium Sound Installation and Light Modification: Upgraded the ESU 21 Pin Decoder to 6 Function lighting outputs with the DCC Solutions light modification and our custom EMD 16-567C sound project that allows you individual control of the front/rear white marker lights, front/rear red marker lights, front and rear headlights using the function buttons on your DCC throttle.
+Premium Sound Installation and Light Modification: Upgraded 6 Function lighting outputs with the DCC Solutions light modification and our custom EMD 16-567C sound project that allows you individual control of the front/rear white marker lights, front/rear red marker lights, front and rear headlights using the function buttons on your DCC throttle.